 Remember to bring your marriage license.
 The couple must go together in person to the City Clerk’s Office to collect their marriage license.
 This is a legal requirement.
 When you come to Central Park for your ceremony, bring the license with you.
 After the ceremony you will sign it and the officiant will take it away and send it back to the City Clerk’s Office.
 Check this blog for more information on what you need to know about getting your marriage license in New York City.

 Wear comfortable shoes.
 I have seen many brides and wedding guests carrying their shoes after just half an hour or so.
 Much of Central Park is paved, but there are several lovely ceremony locations that are rough underfoot, Wagner Cove is one of them, and it is accessed by walking down uneven stone steps.
 You can get a pedicab from the Park entrance to the ceremony location, but you will have to do some walking, especially if you would like photographs taken in some of the iconic spots around the Park.
+It’s often said of the park by New Yorkers that it offers the best romantic view of nyc so you can’t really go far wrong with the locations of the photos; the park and its backdrop look stunning from all angles.

 Leave your MP3 player and confetti at home.
 I am quite frequently asked if couples can decorate their ceremony location with flowers.
 The answer is no, the Central Park Conservancy does not allow this, and does not allow guests to throw rice or confetti.
 Also, amplified sound is not permitted either.
 Central Park provides beautiful outdoor space and repose from the hustle and bustle of the city for many people.
 It is important to consider other people close by who are also using the Park, and we should not pollute their environment.